kubotron/BiBean/README.md

 *Bibip has some shortcomings.*
 Bibip is never quiet.
 It doesn't respect the configured sink and lift threshold.
 The duration of the gap in between the two beeps is not configurable.

-Please, do open issues if you find bugs or are missing something or just want to comment.
+Please, do open issues if you find bugs or are missing something.